oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6000_series/6001_size/12_mm_id_28_mm_od_8_mm_depth/part/readme.md

-# Hardware Bearing 6000 Series 6001 Size 12 Mm Id 28 Mm Od 8 Mm Depth
+# Hardware Bearing 6000 Series 6001 Size 12 mm Id 28 mm Od 8 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base